Matías Ramón Mella: Diplomatic mission to Spain

 At the end of May, Mella left Madrid and arrived sick in Santo Domingo in the first days of August.
 Days later he received votes for the vice presidency.
 Upon his return from Spain, Mella asked to be given a mission in Puerto Plata for the purpose of attending his mahogany court.
 After declining the position of Secretary of War, he was appointed to Commander of Arms for the city.
 He even accepted the position of governor of La Vega and became of one Santana's advisors.

 By 1856, there was another threat to Dominican sovereignty.
 The Spanish consul, Antonio María Segovia, conspiring with Báez, carried out a plan to destabilize Santana's administration.
 This was due to the fact that Mella's mission in Madrid had failed, causing Santana to turn his attention to the United States for a protectorate.
-Alarmed, Spain reconsidered the recognition of Dominican independence to cease detrimental effects on its control of Cuba, an island that the U.S. aspired to annex.
+Alarmed, Spain agreed to the recognition of Dominican independence through the Dominican–Spanish Treaty (1855), to cease detrimental effects on its control of Cuba, an island that the United States aspired to annex.
 This resulted in a political scandal known as Segovia Registration Scandal.
 Báez's supporters registered at the consulate and took advantage of their status as Spaniards to deploy an active opposition.
 At one point Mella proposed to exercise dictatorship in order to counteract the Spanish consul, but he did not accept, and advocated for Segovia to be expelled from the nation.
 During a meeting at the Dominican National Palace, Mella exclaimed with the following: "The Constitutional Government has enough force of law to be respected and save the Nation.
 I, the Government, take Segovia, I wrap him in his flag, and expel him from the country."
 Santana, however, did not share his views.

 In July 1856, he was tasked to draft a bill with the purpose of organizing the army, once again demonstrating his skills as a combatant and military man.
-He was even nominated for the position of Vice President, but he rejected it, instead suggesting the position to Felipe Alfau.
+He was even nominated for the position of Vice President, but he rejected it, instead suggesting the position to Felipe Benicio Alfau.
 The position was eventually filled by Manuel de Regla Mota, but resigned after a short term, handing the seat back to Báez.
 Immediately after assuming office, Baez ordered Santana's arrest and expulsion from the island.
 Santana would be deported to Martinique.
 However, most of his supporters, including Mella, were spared from persecution.
 He once again remained in Puerto Plata, away from public affairs, and concentrated on his wood cutting.